 Civil Security has become a contested theme for the general public.
 In particular, topics such as the possibilities, risks and ambivalences of modern technologies; insecurities in the face of global economic, social and political upheavals, resulting in new forms of transnational terrorism and crime; and, not least, challenges arising from the digital revolution in the field of security, are ones on the focus of attention in public debates.
 CSS-based Projects and its Members' further research address topics from all these areas, often in the context of national and European research consortia.

 In recent years, Freiburg has firmly established itself regionally as well as globally as an excellent location for innovation in security research.
-On the basis of transdisciplinary collaboration with local institutes (Max-Planck-Institute for foreign and international criminal law, the Fraunhofer-Institute for High Speed Dynamics, and the Ernst-Mach-Institute) the CSS has successfully created ideal conditions for research integrating both technological and societal perspectives.
+On the basis of transdisciplinary collaboration with local institutes (Max-Planck-Institute for the Study of Crime, Security and Law, the Fraunhofer-Institute for High Speed Dynamics, and the Ernst-Mach-Institute) the CSS has successfully created ideal conditions for research integrating both technological and societal perspectives.